404-not-find/curses-clock/README.md

 Build Requirements
 ------------------

-* ncurses headers and libs (package libncurses5-dev in debian, ??? in RH)
+* ncurses headers and libs (package libncurses5-dev in debian, ncurses-devel in RH)
-* glib-json (package libjson-glib-dev in debian)
+* glib-json (package libjson-glib-dev in debian, json-glib-devel in RH)

 TODO
 ----